 Reviewing Employment Support Services

-We know from national data that the employment levels of people with learning disabilities, with mental health conditions and young people with SEND entering adulthood are unacceptably low.
+We know that the employment levels of people with learning disabilities, with mental health conditions and young people with SEND entering adulthood are unacceptably low.

 The 2014 Care Act is clear about the requirement for commissioners to support disabled people to gain and retain work.
 Despite this, employment levels for disabled people are unacceptably low – and falling.